Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 For a focused comparison of the top five premium business laptops ($1,099–$2,359) with field deployment notes and premium-specific FAQs, see our Best Premium Business Laptops guide.

-Lenovo ThinkPad X1 Carbon Gen 14 Aura Edition
+The Best Windows Business Laptop: Lenovo ThinkPad X1 Carbon Gen 14

 Lenovo ThinkPad X1 Carbon Gen 14

-The ThinkPad X1 Carbon Gen 14 with Space Frame chassis was announced at CES 2026 and is expected to ship in March 2026.
-In the meantime, the ThinkPad X1 Carbon Gen 13 is available now on Amazon and remains an excellent choice — it shares the same legendary keyboard, sub-2.5 lb weight, and enterprise-grade security features.
-We'll update this article with Gen 14 buy links as soon as they go live.
+The ThinkPad X1 Carbon Gen 14 is now shipping in the US — customers are reporting deliveries as of May 2026.
+If you need it sooner, the ThinkPad X1 Carbon Gen 13 is in stock on Amazon now and remains an excellent choice — it shares the same well-regarded keyboard, sub-2.5 lb weight, vPro management, and enterprise-grade security features.

 Introducing the New Lenovo ThinkPad X1 Carbon Gen 14 Aura Edition